How to stop cats from scratching the furniture: A vet’s guide

 - Building work, fireworks, or other unexpected noises

 You may be able to remove the source of stress, but you may also have to help your cat learn to manage their anxiety.
-To help your cat deal with stress, talk to your vet.
+To help your cat deal with stress, you may also benefit from speaking to your vet.

 Get the best advice, tips and top tech for your beloved Pets